-The Asian hornet is an aggressive predator of many types of insect but on average 30% of its diet is made up of honeybees.
-The Asian hornet is therefore a major threat to our biodiversity, pollinator insects, and beekeeping activities.
-The States of Guernsey is encouraging anyone who thinks they have seen an Asian hornet or found an Asian hornet nest to report it to Agriculture, Countryside and Land Management Services (ACLMS): firstname.lastname@example.org.
+The Asian hornet is a non-native invasive species and an aggressive predator of many types of insect but on average 39% of its diet is made up of honeybees.
+The Asian hornet is therefore a major threat to our biodiversity, pollinating insects, and beekeeping activities.

 What do Asian hornets look like?

-There is further information about the biology and life cycle of the Asian hornet on the National Bee Unit website: http://www.nationalbeeunit.com/index.cfm?pageid=208.
+- There is further information about the biology and life cycle of the Asian hornet on the National Bee Unit website:https://www.nationalbeeunit.com/diseases-and-pests/asian-hornet/ .

 Are Asian hornets dangerous?

 - As with bees and wasps, the Asian hornet has a painful sting.
 The sting of an Asian hornet is no more harmful than that of a bee or wasp although if a person is allergic to bee or wasp stings they are also likely to react to the sting of an Asian hornet.
 However Asian hornets may act more aggressively than most other indigenous bee and wasp species if their nest is threatened so it is important not to deliberately provoke them.
 When foraging for food away from the nest the Asian hornet is no more aggressive than a normal wasp.